amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

       Optional Elements: NONE
   </checkpoint>

 The *base_filename* element contain the text component of the how the checkpoint files will be named.
 The *base_filename* is appended with an index number to indicate the sequential order of the checkpoint files.
 The *num_digits* elements indicates how many digits to use for the index. (*EIB NOTE* - verify if this is sequence index or iteration id)  Final the *cycle_macros* element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the checkpoint files.
-Multiple cycle_macro may be specified in a comma seperated list.
+Multiple cycle macros may be specified in a comma seperated list.
 See the about NOTE about specifying a file location other than the current working directory.

 NOTE: Previously the ''walkabout'' element had the subelement ''cycle_macro''.
 All output is moving away from only allowing a single macro to be specified to allowing multiple macros as a comma separated list.
 To ease the transition for users both singular and plural are currently accepted.
 However, the singular option will go away in the future.
 Please update existing input files to use ''cycle_macros''.